FonWasH/libtest/README.md

 </p>

 libtest is a command-line utility designed to test the functions provided in the libft library.
-With no TEST specified, standard tests are applied to the function.
 It includes options to test mandatory and bonus functions, display available functions, and provide version information.

 ## Features